 - how to apply a risk-based approach to your compliance efforts.

-Register now to understand the common HR scenarios affected by the GDPR and whether a different approach is required.
+Watch this webinar now to understand the common HR scenarios affected by the GDPR and whether a different approach is required.

 Ross McKean is a partner in the London office of DLA Piper and is the joint head of the firm’s UK data protection practice.
 He is recognised as a leading international technology lawyer and advises on global data governance and compliance, information security, breach response and global sourcing projects.